poempelfox/zamdach2022/docs/brainstorming.md

 ## Mainboard

-We'll use an Olimex ESP32-POE-ISO.
+We'll use an Olimex ESP32-POE-ISO revision H.
-Fox has a revision B board lying around.

 This allows us to either:
 - Power and network through POE